Vocational education and training

 At work, you will be guided by a workplace instructor, who can be your supervisor or another employee at the workplace.
-The employer will pay you at least internship wages.
+The employer will pay you salary.
+You will agree on the salary with your employer.
+It must be in accordance with the collective agreement for the sector.
 If you do not receive pay for time spent on theoretical studies, you may be entitled to apply for daily allowance, travel allowance and family allowance.
 You may receive them if you are covered by Finnish social security.
 Ask for more information at your educational establishment.

 Finnish National Agency for EducationInformation on apprenticeship trainingLink redirects to another website

 Training agreement (koulutussopimus) is also on-the-job learning.
 A training agreement allows you to complete parts of a qualification.
 The student is not employed and receives no salary during the training.

 The Finnish National Agency for EducationInformation on training agreementsLink redirects to another website

 Preparatory education for programmes leading to an upper secondary qualification TUVA